NikhilNandoskar/Heroku-Titanic-Survival/README.md

 Titanic_Dataset.py contains data preprocessing and training Logistic Regression model for predicting survivors.

 LR_Regularization_Dropout_Adam.py is a Logistic Regression model built from scratch using numpy.
-It is the extension of the assignment provided by Dr. Andrew Ng in his Specialization Course
+It is the extension of the assignment provided by Dr. Andrew Ng in his Specialization Course.
 You can use L1/L2 regularization, Relu activation for hidden layers, Sigmoid/Softmax for final layer, Dropout.

 For training use: